Yushi-Y/AWS-sagemaker-projects/README.md

 # AWS-SageMaker-Projects
-AWS SageMaker Notebooks from the official AWS course and the Udemy course for AWS ML Speciality.
+AWS SageMaker Notebooks from the official AWS ML Learning Plan and the Udemy course for AWS ML Speciality.
+Also include some other ML projects built using Amazon EC2 and EMR.